CCurl/c3/README.md

 # c3 - A minimal Forth VM written in C.

+## What is c3?

+Attributes of c3:
+- c3 is a stack-based VM whose "CPU" has 64 opcodes.
+- c3 provides 10 "virtual registers", r0 thru r9.
+Each register has 6 operations.
+- c3 provides 10 temporary words, T0 thru T9.

+## Goals
 The goals for c3 are as follows:
 - To have an implementation that is minimal and "intuitively obvious upon casual inspection".
 - To provide as much flexibility to the programmer as possible.